robin-raymond/zax.io/basics.md

 ````
 as                   // binary safe type conversion operator
 unsafe as            // binary unsafe type conversion operator
+as big endian        // post-unary converting a value into a big endian encoding
+                     // (and assumes the value was in the runtime's context
+                     // encoding)
+as little endian     // post-unary converting a value into a little endian
+                     // encoding (and assumes the value was in the runtime's
+                     // context encoding)
+from big endian      // post-unary convert a value from big endian format (and
+                     // assumes the value was in the runtime's context
+                     // encoding)
+from little endian   // post-unary convert a value from little endian format
+                     // (and assumes the value was in the runtime's context
+                     // encoding)
 outer of             // binary outer type instance of operator (convert from
                      // contained `type` pointer to container `type` pointer
                      // safely via a managed type's RTTI)